GLICON/My-Data-Portfolio/README.md

 ### Data Cleaning and Preparation
 In the initial data preparation phase, the following tasks were performed as listed below:

+- Rearranged arrangement of columns: placed id as the first column in the dataset
 - Checked for missing or null values:No missing value was found.
 - Ensured numeric consistency by handling inconsistent data: Columns containing floats were rounded to the best decimal poimt for accurate computations.
 - Checked for duplicates: No duplicates were found